basecamp/once-campfire/README.md

 ## Deploying with Docker

+WARNING: On the setup page, entered email address will be exposed on the login page avalible unauthenticated for everybody.
+Plase use a fake email or a aliased email to prevent spam.

 Campfire's Docker image contains everything needed for a fully-functional, single-machine deployment.
 This includes the web app, background jobs, caching, file serving, and SSL.